-You will need: A list of Mr & Mrs questions and a willing spouse-to-be
+You will need: A list of Mr and Mrs questions (or Mr and Mr) and a willing spouse-to-be.

-How to play: It’s a classic for a reason and definitely not just for the girls.
-Ask the groom’s partner to answer a series of questions about them in advance of the stag party, and keep their answers safe (bonus points if you get them to record their responses on video as this usually makes for an even funnier second half).
+How to play: Ask the groom’s partner to answer a series of questions about them in advance of the stag party, and keep their answers safe (bonus points if you get them to record their responses on video as this usually makes for an even funnier second half).

 On the stag do, it’s time to put the groom to the test with the same questions, and a penalty for each one he gets wrong.
 A shot is usually the order of the day, with the rest of the party having to take a shot for every answer he gets right.